muratk5n/thirdwave/en/README.md

 IMO at the end RU will take what they were aiming for, no matter what...
 The only question is how many people die in between now and then.
-According to sources the cost is higher on the UKR side.
+And let's not forget the cost is higher on the UKR side.

 ---